bigworld12/MontyHallProblem/README.md

 we have 3/9=1/3 chance to get it right, so we should go with switching
 ```
+so if we have X numbers
+the probability is X/X^2=1/X to get it right, so the more numbers you have, the less probable you get it right.
-that's the theory people have debated over the years, so i created this repo to show its actual effectiveness in real scenarios
+that's the theory people have debated over the years, so i created this repo to show its actual effectiveness in real scenarios.

 # Results: